LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 | `MAINCHAIN_ID`                       | uint32 | 1            |
 | `LIVENESS_LIMIT`                     | uint32 | `30*24*3600` |

 This LIP specifies three commands for Lisk mainchain.
-These commands are part of the [Interoperability module][interop], with `moduleID = MODULE_ID_INTEROPERABILITY`.
+These commands are part of the [Interoperability module][research:base-interoperability], with `moduleID = MODULE_ID_INTEROPERABILITY`.

 ### General Notation